SofLeal/SilentBell/README.md

 ### In this repository

-* Docs: Imagens, Guias, Referências.
+* Docs: Resume write in portuguese about the project.

 * Firmware: Arduino Codes.

-* Hardware: Hardware for PCB creation.
+* Images: Hardware for PCB creation.

 ## Development setup